 American Psychological Association (APA) – South Florida Bible College & Theological Seminary is approved by the APA to offer Continuing Education (CE) credits for psychologists.
 South Florida Bible College & Theological Seminary maintains responsibility for the program.

 Association of Christian Schools International (ACSI) – South Florida Bible College & Theological Seminary is on the list of Recognized Collegiate Programs with the ACSI.
-ACSI authorizes SFBC&TS to offer CEU credits.
+ACSI authorizes SFBC to offer CEU credits.

 Form I-20 A/B, Certificate of Eligibility for Nonimmigrant – Foreign students with visas are permitted to attend South Florida Bible College & Theological Seminary provided all the Department of Homeland Security’s Immigration and Naturalization Service (INS) requirements have been met.